Time Tracking: Are you GDPR compliant?

 Several practical measures must be taken to ensure that your time tracking software complies with GDPR requirements and all of these should be covered between your Privacy Impact Assessment and your Data Protection Policy:

-1. Get Informed Consent
+1. Get Explicit Informed Consent

 Businesses should get clear and informed consent from their employees before collecting any personal data.
 The consent request must be specific, describing why and how the data will be used.
 If an employee has a legitimate reservation about a specific time tracking mechanism being implemented, they should be able to raise the matter without fear of repercussion.
-In certain circumstances it may be appropriate to look at a different method of data collection.
-Good communication with your employees is vital for the successful implementation of a new time tracking system, explain to them the benefits and why this is best for them, not just why it’s good for the company!

 1. Collect Only Necessary Data

 Businesses should follow the data minimisation principle and acquire just the personal data required for particular reasons.
-For example, when time tracking, you shouldn’t be gathering GPS data from employees outside working hours as this could be considered excessive.
+For example, when time tracking, you shouldn’t be gathering GPS data from employees outside working hours as this would be considered excessive.

 1. Secure the Data